pillimetlavamsi/Splunk/Attacks/SSH_Brute_Force_Attack/Readme.md

 - The Ubuntu welcome banner appears, confirming eventual successful login
 - This pattern — multiple failures followed by success — is the hallmark of a brute force attack

-> **Attacker perspective:** In a real brute force attack, tools like `hydra` or `medusa` automate this process, trying thousands of passwords per second.
+**Attacker perspective:** In a real brute force attack, tools like `hydra` or `medusa` automate this process, trying thousands of passwords per second.
 Here we simulate it manually for safe, educational purposes.

 ---

 ## Step 5: Observing Brute Force in Auth Logs

-Switch to the **Ubuntu VM** where `auth.log` is being followed.
-You will see the failed and accepted password events appear in real time.
+Now switch to the **Ubuntu VM** where `auth.log` is being followed.
+Here we can see the failed and accepted password events appear in real time.
+Since i entered wrong passwords 2 times and entered the correct password for the third time in kali machine.
+Here we can see that there `two logs` with `Failed Password` and `one log` with `Accepted Password`.

 ```bash
 sudo tail -f /var/log/auth.log